da-code-a/da-code-a/README.md

 I started my career in software working for a SaaS company based here in Ogden.
 They were looking for an IT expert, but got me instead.
 I quickly rose to the rank of senior developer there and helped them modernize a PHP application that was in desperate need of some TLC.

-After about a year and half there, I was picked up by my current employer.
-I have been working with them since November of 2019.
-Here, I am using Python and the Flask web framework to deploy an API on the AWS Lambda service.
-Our product helps regular people make smart investments with a solid return, while also providing capital for small business loans issued throughout the country.
+After about a year and half there, I was picked up by Worthy Financial.
+I worked with them November of 2019 through April of 2021.
+There, I used Python and the Flask web framework to deploy an API on the AWS Lambda service.
+Their product helps regular people make smart investments with a solid return, while also providing capital for small business loans issued throughout the country.

+Currently, I am working as a Site Reliability Engineer for the Sling team at DISH Networks.
+I am helping them modernize their pipelines, ensure downtime is nigh non-existent, and assist the development teams wherever needed.

 Hobbies
 --